pduff1/Coursera_GettingAndCleaningData_Assignment/README.md

 Note: the script has not been placed within a function and therefore cannot be called by the "run_analysis()" command.
 This done to capture all intermediary data structures during development and to have these available once the script has run.
 This approach has been preserved in the submitted version to make this data available to anyone testing the script.
 Therefore the command listed above must be used to run the script.

-The script was developed and run using the R Console, and therefore has not been tested with R studio, but should run the same.
+The script was developed and run using the R Console, but should run in the same if being run from R Studio.

 The run_analysis.R script can take a while to run, and should provide the following feed back during running: